-Some prescription and over-the-counter medications can keep you from falling asleep.
+Some prescription and over-the-counter medications can cause trouble falling asleep in some people.
 “These include stimulating medications such as Ritalin and Adderall, which elevate the levels of wake-promoting neurotransmitters such as dopamine and norepinephrine,” Dr. Rosenberg.
 In fact, even some of the popular antidepressants, such as Prozac, Cymbalta, and Zoloft, can cause trouble falling asleep.
 The same goes for those over-the-counter allergy meds, especially if their name includes the letter D. “Zyrtec D, Allegra D, etc. all contain the decongestant phenylephrine, which can be stimulating and keep you awake,” Dr. Rosenberg explains.
+If you think your prescription is impacting your sleep talk with your doctor, and do not make changes to your medication before consulting with them first.
 These are the signs you might need sleep medication.

-Late at night might be your only opportunity to sneak in a workout and, by all means, you should try to sneak in a workout whenever possible; however, it’s important to note that revving up your energy and heart rate that late at night may prevent you from falling asleep easily.
-“The best time to exercise is three to four hours prior to going to sleep,” says Robert Oexman, MD, a chiropractor, and director of The Sleep to Live Institute.
+Late at night might be your only opportunity to sneak in a workout and, by all means, you should try to sneak in exercise whenever possible; however, it’s important to note that revving up your energy and heart rate that late at night may prevent you from falling asleep easily.
+“The best time to exercise is three to four hours prior to going to sleep,” says Oexman.
 “The increase in core body temperature followed by a decrease in core body temperature mimics the natural drop in body temperature needed to fall asleep and maintain sleep.”
 He suggests taking a hot bath or shower at bedtime instead, as hot water increases blood flow to the skin, which decreases core body temperature when you get out.

 Going to bed way earlier than normal

 Bedtimes aren’t just for babies and little kids.
 Turns out, scheduling “lights out” for the same time each night is one of the best things you can do to ensure you score a full, rested night’s sleep.
-“Many people alter their bedtime and wake time multiple days of the week, which results in a common behavior known as ‘social jet lag,’” explains Dr. Oexman.
+“Many people alter their bedtime and wake time multiple days of the week, which results in a common behavior known as ‘social jet lag,'” explains Oexman.
 “The result is the body’s natural circadian rhythm has to continually adjust to a new routine.”
 To avoid this, try your best to set a consistent bedtime and wake time, even on the weekends.
-Here are some more unexpected things that could be hurting your sleep quality.
+Here are some more reasons why you can’t sleep.